MetalBlockchain/metal-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--http-port` (int):

-Each node runs an HTTP server that provides the APIs for interacting with the node and the Metal network.
+Each node runs an HTTP server that provides the APIs for interacting with the node and the Metal Blockchain network.
 This argument specifies the port that the HTTP server will listen on.
 The default value is `9650`.

 #### `--http-tls-cert-file` (string, file path):